fluxo-gs/netatalk-gs/README.md

 It should be possible to support AFP 2.0, and support for EtherTalk and similar could also be made to work, athough I lack any equipment with which to test those.

 It would also be nice to support usernames and passwords, although they would be limited to randnum exchange and thus considered insecure.

+Add multi-architecture dockerhub builds to include ARM.
+Currently the dockerhub build only creates an x86 image.